nl253/Notes/Software-Engineering/checklist.md

 -  Explain the idea behind "Incremental Software Deployment".

-> -   Unlike in the Waterfall Software Delopment Process there is no notion of
+> -   Unlike in the Waterfall Software Development Process there is no notion of
 >     clear sequence of actions that software developers should follow.
 > -   Instead, phases such as requirements analysis and definition, design,
 >     implementation, testing and validation are interleaved i.e. they are